VishalBalajiSivaraman/VishalBalajiSivaraman/README.md

 ### 💼 Experience Highlights:
 - 👨‍🔬 Currently working as a full-time **Graduate Research Assistant** at the University of Florida, where I focus on developing cutting-edge, deployable deep learning and machine learning models for **semiconductor and medical imaging** applications, including Image segmentation, Image super-resolution, and Image registration, to enhance semiconductor manufacturing inspection while enabling accurate disease diagnosis and prognosis.

 - ✈️ Incoming **AI/Computer Vision Ph.D.
-Research Fellow Intern** at [GE Aerospace Research](https://www.geaerospace.com/company/research), a global leader in aerospace research and innovation, with a focus on **Combustion Research**, Summer 2026.
+Research Fellow Intern** at [GE Aerospace Research](https://www.geaerospace.com/company/research), a global leader in aerospace research and innovation, with a focus on **Digital Technology**, Summer 2026.

 - 🛡️ Led the **Akida Initiative**, as an **Associate Systems Engineer intern** in **Mission Systems** at [Northrop Grumman](https://www.northropgrumman.com/), a leading defense conglomerate, during the summer of 2023.